HallLabs/tracy_matdb/README.md

 - `to-relax.cfg`
     - Contains the structures needed to be relaxed.
 Ideally the IAP should be able to relax all this contained structures.
 Otherwise, it is added to `new_traning.cfg` which should eventually be added to the training set (`train.cfg`).
-    - This file is generated at the first iteration for each atom cell iteration.
+    - Generated at the first iteration for each atom cell iteration.
 - `new_training.cfg` (`new_training.cfg_iter_?`)
     - Each iteration will generate some new structures which couldn’t be relaxed by the current IAP.
 These new structures will be added to the training set (`train.cfg`)  at the beginning of the next iteration.
 A copy of this file is saved for each iteration for debug purpose.
         - For example: `new_training.cfg_iter_6` is for the 6th iteration.
 If this file is empty, it means it converges at the iteration this file is corresponding to.
-            - For example, if `new_training.cfg_iter_17` is empty, it shows it converged at iteration 17.
 Notice that, as long as the number of new structures generated at an iteration is less than or equal to the next_cell_threshold defined in the `yml` file, it considered.
 - `train.cfg` (`train.cfg_iter_?`)
     - Configurations of the training set.
     - A copy of this file is saved for each iteration for debug purpose.